theborderland/membership/docs/frontpage.md

   1. Lottery

-     A few days after the registration deadline we raffle away half of the memberships.
+     A few days after the registration deadline we raffle off half of the memberships.
 If you're picked you have two days to buy a membership.
 We'll send you an e-mail notification.
      If you win you're guaranteed an invite that you can send to someone else.

   1. Replicated Sale